Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Proof

-For a large enough $m$, and after a possible redefinition of the unit cell, this new mover will be supported only on the unit cell at the origin and the unit cell at $(1,0)$ or at $(0,1)$.
-Thus, the only potentially nontrivial commutators are when the head or tail of a mover meets the head or tail of another mover, but we have made these commutators to vanish. \end{proof}
+For a large enough $m$, after a possible redefinition of the unit cell, the movers $p_{x'}, p_{y'}$ will be supported only on two unit cells, one at the origin and another at $(1,0)$ or $(0,1)$.
+Thus, there are only six $=\binom{4}{2}$ potentially nontrivial commutators among all the translates (with respect to $R'$) of $p_{x'}$ and $p_{y'}$, but we have made these six commutators to vanish. \end{proof}